hellotasir/tasirrahman_portfolio/README.md

 # Tasir Rahman - Portfolio

-A static portfolio website repository built entirely with Dart and Flutter, purpose-designed to showcase expertise within the Dart–Flutter ecosystem.
+A static portfolio website repository built entirely using the Dart language, thoughtfully designed to demonstrate proficiency, best practices, and real-world experience across the Dart ecosystem.